linuxpham/zstack/README.md

 System requirements
 ===================
-+ Linux or MAC OSX
++ Linux or MAC OSX or Window
 + Matlab of version at least 2008.

 License